-W: Ed Wensor
+W: Ed Wensor and Gary Wensor

 Ed Wensor began wrestling professionally in the early 1960s.
 Our earliest sighting was in 1962, though wrestling journalist Tony Flood stated a 1960 debut at Wellingborough against Black Butcher Johnson.
 In those days Ed worked for independent promoters such as Jack Taylor, Jerry Jeary and Paul Lincoln who were at the time providing strong opposition to Joint Promotions.
 Early opponents included the likes of Bob Kirkwood, Pat Roach and Gori Ed Mangotich.

-It was in May, 1967, that The Wrestler columnist John Rackham asked the question, “Who is Mr X?” stating that although the wrestler had wrestled professionally for six years the Mr X name had been only used from the beginning of that year.
-Rackham stated that Mr X had worked regularly for Dale Martin Promotions against villains such as Johnny Yearsley and Danny Lynch, despite being weight class lower in the mid heavyweight division.
+It was in May, 1967, that The Wrestler columnist John Rackham asked the question, “Who is Mr X?” stating that although the wrestler had wrestled professionally for six years the Mr X name had only been used from the beginning of that year.
+Rackham stated that Mr X had worked regularly for Dale Martin Promotions against villains such as Johnny Yearsley and Danny Lynch, despite being a weight class lower in the mid heavyweight division.
 He likened Mr X's exit from the hall to the Pied Piper of Hamelin with a trail of fans following in his wake.

-Like countless others the name Ed Wensor is one not as readily recalled as Logan, Kellett or Pallo, but he was one of those hardy gladiators of the ring who enabled the stars to shine.
+Like countless others the name Ed Wensor is one not as readily recalled as that of Logan, Kellett or Pallo, but he was one of those hardy gladiators of the ring who enabled the stars to shine.
 We remind you once again that without Ed Wensor and his like the world of wrestling would not have thrived.